-7. 即 7.
-ENHANCE VISITOR'S EXPERIENCE ОВЛ OBJECTIVE 7: Enhance visitor's experience of the Precinct, through infrastructure improvements and improved wayfindi t, through infrastructure im provements and impr ng and information signage . in Reco Recommendations Comments/Additional Information Responsibility Delivery Partners Link to Belfast Coastal Reserve Management Plan Priority a) Provide signage at the entrance to the Precinct near the Swinton Street bridge crossing the Merri River.
+7. ENHANCE VISI OBJECTIVE 7: Enl Recommendations Provide signage at the entran crossing the Merri River.
+This Precinct and provide a safety walkers, cyclists and vehicles. b) Upgrade signage provide new sigr park to include n the beach, dog o rubbish home wi c) Provide interpret environment, inc Beach. d) Provide clear dirintervals through signage to provice e) Provide new signage at Sp shared track and is suitable vehicles.
+Distance markers distance it is to the beach.
+7. ENHANCE VISITOR'S EXPERIENCE OBJECTIVE 7: Enhance visitor's experience of the Precinct, through infrastructure improvements and improved wayfind Provide signage at the entrance to the Precinct near the Swinton Street bridge crossing the Merri River.
 This signage could include a welcome message to the Precinct and provide a safety message to indicate that the roads are shared by walkers, cyclists and vehicles.
-Land Managers EMAC, GMTOAC Section Immediate b) Upgrade signage at Levys Point car park entrance and Levys Point car park and provide new signage at Spookys Beach track entrance and Spookys Beach car park to include maps showing authorised tracks, distance measurements to the beach, dog on-lead regulations, beach access and safety and 'take your rubbish home with you' messages.
-Land Managers Surf Lifesoving Victoria, Emergency Service Authorities, Short-term c) Provide interpretive information about cultural heritage and the natural environment, including important habitat areas, at Levys Beach and Spookys Beach.
-Land Managers EMAC, GMTOAC Short-term d) Provide clear directions for Port Fairy-Warmambool Rail Trail users at regular intervals throughout the Precinct, with distance markers and directional signage to provide improved wayfinding.
-Land Managers Short-term e ) Provide new signage at Spookys Beach turn-off indicating that the track is a shared track and is suitable for walkers, horse riding and four wheel drive vehicles.
+Upgrade signage at Levys Point car park entrance and Levys Point car park and provide new signage at Spookys Beach track entrance and Spookys Beach car park to include maps showing authorised tracks, distance measurements to the beach, dag on-lead regulations, beach access and safety and 'take your rubbish home with you' messages.
+Provide interpretive information about cultural heritage and the natural environment, including important habitat areas, at Levys Beach and Spookys Beach.
+Provide clear directions for Port Fairy-Warrnambool Rail Trail users at regular intervals throughout the Precinct, with distance markers and directional signage to provide improved wayfinding.
+Provide new signage at Spookys Beach turn-off indicating that the track is a shared track and is suitable for walkers, horse riding and four wheel drive vehicles.
 Distance markers should also be provided to let visitors know what distance it is to the beach.
-Land Managers Short-term Ŋ Signs for emergency service vehicles to be provided at Levys Point turn-off and car park, Spookys Beach turn-off and car park and the fire marshalling area.
-Land Managers Short-term 9) Provide a new reflective space in the form of a raised platform to take in views of the Precinct, beautiful coastline and biodiversity.
-This could be positioned adjacent to the authorised walking track between Levys Point car park and Levys Beach.
-The detailed design and location of this viewing area should be determined in consultation with the Eastern Maar Aboriginal Corporation and Gundity Mirring Traditional Owner Aboriginal Corporation to ensure it is located in a place that is respectful to cultural heritage and is designed to celebrate cultural heritage, not harm it.
-This reflective space could also provide a good location for education opportunities and a space for the Traditional Owners to share stories about the cultural values and connection to Country.
-Land Managers EMAC, GMTOAC Medium
+Signs for emergency service vehicles to be provided at Levys Point turn-off and car park, Spookys Beach turn-off and car park and the fire marshalling area.
+Provide a new reflective space in the form of a raised platform to take in views of the Precinct, beautiful coastline and biodiversity.
+This could be positioned adjacent to the authorised walking track between Levys Point car park and levys Beach.
+The detailed design and location of this viewing area should be determined in consultation with the Eastern Maar Aboriginal Corporation and Gunditj Mirring Traditional Owner Aboriginal Corporation to ensure it is located in a place that is respectful to cultural heritage and is designed to through introduction in t, through infrastructure in Comments/Additional Information nprovements and impra Responsibility Land Managers Land Managers Land Managers Land Managers Land Managers Land Managers Land Managers Delivery Partners ЕМАС, БМТОАС Surf Lifesaving Victoria, Emergency Service Authorities, EMAC, GMTOAC ЕМАС, GMTOAC ing and information signage Link to Belfast Coastal Reserve Management Plan Section Priority Immediate Short-term Short-term Short-term Short-term Short-term Medium

-Education will play an important role in the appreciation and protection of the Precinct in the future (refer to 7.10).
+Precinct in the future (refer to 7.10).